ja-k-e/reading/Unworthy Republic - Claudio Saunt.md

 - native peoples were frequently killed by vigilante groups, soldiers, state militias across the south in the later half of the 1830
 - land lotteries distributed cherokee territory amongst georgia whites
 - the charge that jackson was aiding oppressors laid against jackson from john ross and four cherokee representatives to congress in may 1834
-- first example was jackson distributing cherokee annuities to individuals instead of a cherokee nation governemtn
+- first example was jackson distributing cherokee annuities to individuals instead of a cherokee nation government
 - second example was the u.s. government employing "unfit persons"
 - jackson employed unfit people to manage native expulsion, frequently prioritizing personal friends over qualified experience
 - 1832 treaty of paynes landing provided for seminole deportation to the west if, after visting, they were satisfied with the "character" of the country. at this point most of the seminoles were "half-starved" and struggling